 Businesses of all sizes collect data every day.
-These company data assets are related to financial transactions, sales, customer information, e-mails, contracts and other important functions.
-The phrase “Data is the oil of 21st Century”, even though already a bit worn, has turned companies’ focus on their own data assets and more and more effort is put in to both extract and use this source of value.
-Master Data Management, Big Data, Machine learning, Artifial Intelligence – these all are buzzwords related to this new oil.
+These company data assets are related to financial transactions, sales, customer information, e-mails, contracts, and other important functions.
+The phrase “Data is the oil of 21st Century”, even though already a bit worn, has turned companies’ focus on their own data assets and more and more effort is put into both extract and use this source of value.
+Master Data Management, Big Data, Machine learning, Artificial Intelligence – these all are buzzwords related to this new oil.

-But there is one asset category which stands out – and stands out because of the poor support it typically has from the system point of view.
+But there is one asset category that stands out – and stands out because of the poor support it typically has from the system point of view.
 This data asset is Contracts.
 Hands up all who have spent countless hours fine-tuning a single contract and its every detail with another party, and when you finally reach consensus on everything and put ink on the dotted line, the process ends.
 The signed paper copy of this contract is stored in a binder that is then forgotten in a dusty office cabinet in the archive room.
-Some details of this carefully crafted master piece might be entered in some IT system, but the passages which required most of the attention are just lost in the archive.
+Some details of this carefully crafted masterpiece might be entered into some IT systems, but the passages which required most of the attention are just lost in the archive.

 The main question is how to control contractual obligations and responsibilities buried in the existing contact base?